Vacancy terms and conditions

-LSE Careers does not advertise opportunities whereby students must pay to apply.
+- LSE Careers does not advertise opportunities whereby there is a cost/fee to students to apply.

-LSE Careers reserves the right to remove any organisation and/or opportunity from CareerHub at any time.
+- LSE Careers reserves editorial control over opportunities we publish and reserves the right to remove any organisation and/or opportunity from our system at any time.

-All opportunities (including targeted emails and event information) must be written in English.
+- LSE Careers will only publish opportunities (including targeted emails and events) which are written in full English.

-We ensure employers are flexible and provide alternative times and dates for selection activities where these may clash with exams and other important academic demands.
+- LSE Careers will ensure organisations are flexible and provide alternative times and dates for selection activities where there may be a clash with examinations and/or other important academic demands.

 LSE Careers will not advertise opportunities which contravene the Equality Act 2010 by not allowing applications from a particular nationality, gender or religion, for example.